Cooper Basin: Oil and natural gas

-The largest producer in the basin is Santos Limited with its main production facility at Moomba, South Australia at the head of the Moomba Adelaide Pipeline System.
+The largest producer in the basin is Santos with its main production facility at Moomba, South Australia at the head of the Moomba Adelaide Pipeline System.
 The oil and gas deposits in the Cooper Basin tend to be fairly small and fragmentary, but highly economical given the relatively low cost of drilling and completion.
 Overall there are 160 gas fields and 75 oil fields in production containing about 630 producing gas wells and more than 340 producing oil wells.
 There are many small listed companies exploring for additional deposits in the region.
-Some of these companies are Austin Exploration Limited, Cooper Energy, Beach Petroleum Limited, Senex Energy, Bridgeport Energy, Strike Energy, Bengal Energy, Acer Energy, Magellan, Impress Energy, Red Sky Energy, and many others.
+Some of these companies are Austin Exploration, Cooper Energy, Beach Energy, Senex Energy, Bridgeport Energy, Strike Energy, Bengal Energy, Acer Energy, Magellan, Impress Energy, Red Sky Energy and many others.

 Geothermal

 Within the basin, exploration companies have conducted extensive research to discover if the area is appropriate for large-scale production.
 They have drilled and measured the temperature in many holes, estimating that hot granite rocks at 3.5 km deep are 240 °C. The Cooper Basin has been selected for the site of a geothermal project, because these rocks are the hottest in the world at economic drilling depths and away from volcanoes.
 During reservoir stimulation in 2003, induced seismic events up to magnitude 3.7 were observed.